Xanadude2112/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone that uses AJAX, jQuery, JavaScript, HTML5, and CSS.
+Tweeter is a simple, single-page Twitter clone that uses DOM Manipulation, AJAX, jQuery, JavaScript, HTML5, and CSS.

 On this site, you can find a couple of familiar UI and UX features that have been implemented for a slightly improved UX that read as follows;